AbhishekGhosh/preconnect/readme.txt

 3. Go to Settings &raquo; Preconnect, configure plugin.
 4. View any of your pages, they should contain the following meta tag:

-`<meta http-equiv="x-dns-prefetch-control" content="on">`

-In addition, when you will configure any additional domains (example - `cdn.example.com`), they should also be listed after the line of code above :
+When you will configure any additional domains (example - `cdn.example.com`), they should also be listed after the line of code above :

 `<link rel="preconnect" href="https://cdn.example.com">`